MicrosoftDocs/appcenter-docs/docs/diagnostics/features.md

 - `Content-Type`: describes the format of the body.
 App Center currently only supports JSON format.
 - `App-Secret`: string that is the unique identifier associated with each app.
 You can find this in your app settings page.
-- `install-id`: string that can be any GUID used to keep track of counts.
+- `Install-ID`: string that can be any GUID used to keep track of counts.

 Log properties:
 - `type`: required string with log type - "managedError", "appleError", "handledError" or "errorAttachment".